 In comparison, B2C campaigns are characterized by a ToFu that remains constant, while the middle of funnel is very dynamic.
 They require a fine-tuned promotional content calendar and a stronger hook, and in the case of eCommerce need to be fully integrated with your company's online store.
 Finally, because lead behavior is more prone to fast-paced changes and conducted through multiple customer pathways instead of one, B2C lead nurturing is more hands-on after launch.

 We will be going into greater detail with Blueprints for B2B and B2C/eCommerce campaigns in the next articles in this series.
-In the meantime get a head start by downloading our How To Create a Lead Nurturing [Guide].
+In the meantime get a head start by checking out our Lead Nurturing Masterclass!

 This blog post is part of Your Definitive Guide to Lead Nurturing blog series and Your Definitive Guide to Conversion Rate Optimization blog series.